mgutz/mgutz-colors/README.md

     colors.plain = true;
     console.log(bc("this is plain now"));

-See all color combinations in your terminal
+Output all color combinations in terminal

     npm test